Richard Mays: Political and judicial career

 In 1972, Mays ran for a heavily Democratic seat in the U.S. House of Representatives, losing the primary election to Arkansas Attorney General Ray Thornton.
 The same year, Mays ran for a Black-majority seat in the Arkansas House of Representatives, won the election, and served from 1973 to 1977.
 He co-founded the law firm of Mays, Byrd & Associates.
 In December 1979, Governor Bill Clinton appointed Mays to the Arkansas Supreme Court to fill out the unexpired term of Justice Conley Byrd, who retired due to ill health.
 Mays served on the bench until January 1981.
-He worked full-time for Clinton's 1992 presidential campaign and co-chaired the Cinton-Gore presidential inauguration committee, raising more than $1 million.
+He worked full-time for Clinton's 1992 presidential campaign and co-chaired the Clinton-Gore presidential inauguration committee, raising more than $1 million.
 He also worked as a lobbyist and business consultant, facilitating a CMS Energy contract to build a power plant in Ghana.

 Mays has served on numerous state boards and commissions, including the Arkansas Ethics Commission, the Economic Development Commission, the Governor's Mansion Commission, the Bank Board, and the Claims Commission, which he served as vice chair and then as chair from 2005 to 2015.
 At the national level, he served on the U.S. South African Business Development Committee and on the board of the American Judicature Society.
 In 2013, he became chair of the board of directors of Soul of the South Television, a Black regional TV network.
 He was an Arkansas Civil Rights Heritage Trail honoree in 2015 and an Arkansas Black Hall of Fame inductee in 2016.
 He has also taught law at the University of Arkansas School of Law.